Bamieh/EventPlanner/README.md

   }
 }
 ```
-read is for all authenticated users, writes (creating new events, modifying account) only for user with matching uid.
+Read is for all authenticated users, writes (creating new events, modifying account) only for user with matching uid.